Main field(s) of study and in-depth level:

 The Faculty Board of Science and Technology

 120 credits including 60 credits in chemistry with Process Equipment Design.
-Scientific Computing I, 5 credits, Scientific Computing II, 5 credits, or equivalent.
+Scientific Computing I, 5 credits, Scientific Computing II, 5 credits, or the equivalent.
 English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").

 On completion of the course, the student should be able to: